RobertTalbert/discretecs/Video/scripts-module-2.md

 ## 2.9

 In the last video, we learned about predicates, which are like propositions but whose truth value depends on the value of an input variable.
-We mentioned briefly that there's a way of turning a predicate into a proposition with a definite, fixed truth value by think
+We mentioned briefly that there's a way of turning a predicate into a proposition with a definite, fixed truth value by making a secondary statement about how often the predicate is true.
+Let's dig into that concept some more.

+So here's the proposition we first saw in the last video: P(x) is the statement x+5 = 12 where the domain is the set of all real numbers.
+This again is a predicate not a proposition.
+This statement is neither true nor false as it is, because it has an undetermined variable in it.
+But let's form a new statement that's related to it: The statment

 ## 2.10

 ## 2.11
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3NTg5NTc1NSwtNDUyNjEzMjI0LDE0MT
+eyJoaXN0b3J5IjpbLTUyOTg2NDEyMywtNDUyNjEzMjI0LDE0MT
 MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
 MzAwNywtNTMyOTk5Njc5XX0=
 -->